 - Step 3: After the facility becomes operational, look for your confirmation of enrollment on your electricity bill.

-Listed below are the names of developers who have submitted materials to SCE to have their renewable energy project(s) considered for selection in SCE’s Community Renewables Program.
+Listed below are projects that have been submitted into the Community Renewables Program.
 The Community Renewables Program is Green-e Energy certified and meets the environmental and consumer-protection standards set forth by the non-profit Center for Resource Solutions.
 In order to participate in SCE’s Community Renewables Program, developers must comply with the Green-e® Energy environmental and consumer protection standards.
 This includes compliance with the ECR Developer Requirements, which can be found here.

 For questions regarding: